MicGuard

 --subscribe mic.shield mouse.exited mouse.exited.global

-The mic-guard ping at the end asks the running MicGuard daemon to re-broadcast its status via com.pszypowicz.MicGuard.statusChanged, so both items populate immediately when sketchybar starts (or restarts) regardless of when MicGuard launched.
+The mic-guard -q ping at the end asks the running MicGuard daemon to re-broadcast com.pszypowicz.MicGuard.statusChanged, so bar items and popup content populate immediately when sketchybar starts (or restarts) regardless of when MicGuard launched.

 Key points: